Herbert E. Balch: Early life

 He left school at 14 and became telegraph messenger boy at Wells Post Office.
 He remained at the post office for his entire working life, working his way up to postmaster.
 Whilst working as a messenger, he spent a lot of time at the village of Wookey Hole.
 He began caving with other teenagers from the village in the mid-1880s.
-After attending a talk by William Boyd Dawkins, he took an interest in cave archeology and especially in stratigraphy.
+After attending a talk by William Boyd Dawkins, he took an interest in cave archaeology and especially in stratigraphy.
 In the 1890s, Balch was introduced to the caves of the Mendip Hills by Thomas Willcox, manager of the Priddy lead mines.
 While caving with Willcox at Lamb Leer in 1897, one of Balch's ropes snapped.
 He saved himself by catching a guide rope, but the 60 ft fall rendered him unconscious, suffering serious friction burns and back injuries.

 As Balch finished his formal education early, he compensated through self-improvement, even cycling to London to buy books.
 He is known for discovering new caving techniques and carefully recording his finds.
 Balch would spend his free time on Saturdays and after work on caving expeditions, although he would not do any caving on Sundays, for religious reasons.
 He would set out for some expeditions directly after work, caving overnight and coming home in time to wash before returning to work.